probitas-test/documents/docs/expect.md

 ### Chain Related Assertions

-Group related assertions in a single chain for readability:
+Keep related checks in a single `expect()` chain so failures stay grouped and the assertion state stays consistent:

 ```typescript
 import { client, expect } from "jsr:@probitas/probitas";